Aristelliger lar

-Aristelliger lar, also known as the Hispaniolan giant gecko and the spotted Caribbean gecko, is a species of lizard in the family Sphaerodactylidae.
+Aristelliger lar, also known commonly as the Hispaniolan giant gecko and the spotted Caribbean gecko, is a species of lizard in the family Sphaerodactylidae.
 The species is endemic to the island of Hispaniola.

 Etymology

 The specific name, lar, refers to a Lar, an ancient Roman household god.

 Geographic range

 A. lar is found in disjunct populations on Hispaniola, in both the Dominican Republic and Haiti.

+Habitat

+The preferred natural habitat of A. lar is forest, but is also found in man-made structures in or near forest, such as houses and hotels.

 Description

 A. lar attains a snout-to-vent length (SVL) of about 13 cm.